wpswings/wallet-system-for-woocommerce/README.txt

 * First version

 == Upgrade Notice ==

-= 2.2.7 - Released on 22 Aug 2022 =
+= 2.2.8 - Released on 17 Sep 2022 =
-* New: Addition of transaction detail in wallet individual edit section
+* New: Compatible with WooCommerce currency switcher plugin.
-* New: Filter wallet recharge order by status
+* New: Download transaction details in pdf form.
-* Fix: Bug Fixes.
+* New: Compatible with the latest WP and WC.